Are You Suffering Injuries Resulting From Dangerous Drugs or Defective Medical Devices?

-Our Wisconsin class action attorneys know that pharmaceutical companies are not above the law.
+Our Wisconsin drug injury lawyers know that pharmaceutical companies are not above the law.

 Because the pharmaceutical industry is regulated by the Food and Drug Administration (FDA), many people assume that the medication and medical devices they buy must be safe.
 Unfortunately, that’s not always the case.